dhrubo55/personal-blog/content/posts/day-69-unlocking-java-performance-secrets-harnessing-the-power-of-jmh-microbenchmarking.md

 #### Iteration Tear Down Phase

-After each iteration of the benchmark method, JMH executes any methods annotated with @TearDownIteration.
+After each iteration of the benchmark method, JMH executes any methods annotated with `@TearDownIteration`.
 This can be used to clean up any resources or reset the state of the benchmark.

 #### Result Aggregation Phase